 - Professional advising.
 UToledo has its own undergraduate advisor for students in the pre-professional program.
 Not every university does.
 Our dedicated advisor supports students from freshman year to graduation and beyond, helping with applications and working closely with admission staff at UT’s medical school and other Ohio schools.

-Pre-Health Professions Curriculum
+Pre-Health Professions Plan of Study

 Students accepted to the pre-professional program must fulfill specific course requirements.
 Depending on your major, these courses may be included in your degree requirements.